-Derby fan Ed Wood breaks the world record time for visiting every English league ground
+Derby fan Ed Wood breaks world record time for visiting every league ground

 Best ground-hopping

-On four occasions Wood watched two games on the same day, but nearly came unstuck at lunchtime kick-off at Mansfield gave him little time to travel the 17 miles to Notts County.
+On four occasions, Wood watched two games on the same day, but nearly came unstuck when a lunchtime kick-off at Mansfield gave him little time to travel the 17 miles to Notts County.

 "A man called Dean Riley helped me massively.
 Mansfield's match finished at 14:05 and he was waiting outside on a motorbike.
 Thankfully he'd done two dummy runs because he really wanted to help me out.